 Plus, online payments generally sync with your accounting software automatically so you can send e-invoices and streamline accounts receivable.

-Action: Research online payment systems, or you can talk to your banker about options.
+Action tip: Research online payment systems, or you can talk to your banker about options.
 Some systems may require specialized software.

 To reduce in-person contact, these businesses have a few options.

-Action: Upgrade your billing system to accept online payments and add a contact-free payment option to your physical location.
+Action tip: Upgrade your billing system to accept online payments and add a contact-free payment option to your physical location.

-The COVID-19 crisis changed how people want to pay.
-Adjusting the way you accept payments can help improve the customer experience, and help your business continue to drive sales.
+The COVID-19 crisis has changed how people want to pay.
+Adjusting the way you accept payments can help improve the customer experience, and it can help your business continue to drive sales.
 And with payments moving in the direction of digital and contactless around the globe, any changes you make now may continue to pay off in the future.

 1 Enrollment with Zelle® through Wells Fargo Online® or Wells Fargo Business Online® is required.
 Terms and conditions apply.
 Transactions typically occur in minutes when the recipient’s email address or U.S. mobile number is already enrolled with Zelle®.
 Available to almost anyone with a U.S.-based bank account.
 For your protection, Zelle® should only be used for sending money to friends, family, or others you trust.
 The Request feature within Zelle® is only available through Wells Fargo using a smartphone, and may not be available for use with all small business accounts at this time.
 In order to send payment requests to a U.S. mobile number, the mobile number must already be enrolled with Zelle®.
 Neither Wells Fargo nor Zelle® offers a protection program for authorized payments made with Zelle®.
 To send money to or receive money from an eligible small business, a consumer must be enrolled with Zelle® through their financial institution.
 Small businesses are not able to enroll in the Zelle® app, and cannot receive payments from consumers enrolled in the Zelle® app.
 For more information, view the Zelle® Transfer Service Addendum to the Wells Fargo Online Access Agreement.
 Your mobile carrier’s message and data rates may apply.